 The lithodora is described as a low-growing, evergreen shrub with blue and white flowers.

-With the Heavenly Blue variety being very popular for its true blue flower colors and foliage color.
+The Heavenly Blue variety is very popular for its true blue flower colors and foliage color.

 Flowering and Fragrance

-The flowers bloom time is from early spring or late spring to early or late summer, through May and August with white and deep blue flowers with reddish-purple veins.
+The bloom time of Lithodora flowers is from early spring or late spring to early or late summer, through May and August, with white and deep blue flowers with reddish-purple veins.

-The showy flowers are tiny, with 5 petals and are in a tube-like shape.
+The showy flowers are tiny, with five petals, and are tube-like.

 There is also some sporadic blooming during the fall growing season.

-The branches are woody and prostrate with dense coverage of small, narrow leaves which are at most 1” inch long with a dark green color on top and a grey-green hue below.
+The branches are woody and prostrate with dense coverage of small, narrow hairy leaves, which are at most 1” inch long with a dark green color on top and a grey-green hue below.

 The dark green leaves and stems are “hairy” on this perennial and retain its leaves even through the winter months.

-In order to bloom properly, the plant requires partial sun to full sun in cool climate regions, and part shade or partial shade in hot regions, especially during the hottest part of the day.
+To bloom properly, the Lithodora plant requires partial sun to full sun in cool climate regions and partial shade in hot regions, especially during the hottest part of the day.

-Lithodora grows in a USDA hardiness zone of 6-8.
+Lithodora grows in a USDA plant hardiness zone of 6 to 8, making it perfect for gardens.

 Water Needs and Feeding